Last Updated: March 28, 2026

 | Nitrate | < 20 ppm |

 Captive-bred Macmaster’s Dwarf Cichlids are considerably more tolerant of varying water conditions than wild-caught specimens.
-If you’re purchasing tank-raised fish from a reputable breeder, they’ll generally adapt well to moderately soft, slightly acidic water without needing RO water or extreme blackwater conditions.
+If you’re purchasing tank-raised fish from a reputable breeder, they’ll adapt well to moderately soft, slightly acidic water without needing RO water or extreme blackwater conditions.
 That said, they still do best in soft, acidic water, and you’ll see the most vibrant coloration and natural behavior when parameters stay in the lower half of the ranges listed above.
 Avoid hard, alkaline tap water if possible.
 Weekly water changes of 10 to 15 percent are ideal, keeping things consistent rather than swinging parameters with large changes.

 Filtration & Water Flow